Islamic History Curriculum

 Download a Free Sample Lesson

 See the MLS Islamic History approach for yourself.
-Get a complete lesson including teacher notes and student activities.
+Get a complete chapter including textbook content, student workbook activities, and full teacher guidance.

 Ready to Teach Islamic History?